How to Tell When It's Time to Replace Your Compression Gear

 If your activity and usage is less demanding, you can expect to replace your gear after the two-year mark.

-Second, it’s important to understand that a variety of fabric blends and styles fall under the realm of compression wear.
+Second, it’s important to understand that a variety of fabric blends and styles fall under the realm of compression fabric.

-And this compression apparel is crafted differently across different brands, sports, and styles.
+And these compression fabrics are crafted differently across different brands, sports, and styles.

 If you look at the product details on your various compression items you’ll notice a few common materials with minor adjustments in blend.